team-sandiego/ohdeer/README.md

 User options include:

   Animal Type
-    Choose an animal from the drop down list or select other and the user may input the animal type Condition of Animal
+    -Choose an animal from the drop down list or select other and the user may input the animal type Condition of Animal
-    Deceased
+    -Deceased
-    Wounded
+    -Wounded
-    Unsure
+    -Unsure
   Image
   Date & Time
   Location
-    A map opens to allow user to geographically pin where the observation was made Notes on Location
+    -A map opens to allow user to geographically pin where the observation was made Notes on Location
-    Gives the user the option to expand on the georeference, or, if user has location services turned off, to input directions via text
+    -Gives the user the option to expand on the georeference, or, if user has location services turned off, to input directions via text
   Contact Info
-    Full name
+    -Full name
-    Phone number
+    -Phone number
-    Email
+    -Email

 After the observation is submitted, the data is inputted into a geodatabase as a layer file and visualized as a point in the web application.